Guarding Against The Threat of Terrorism

 Women In The Military

-Women are already serving shoulder to shoulder with male servicemembers, and in fact are dying in combat.
-Our servicewomen work hard to protect our nation, and Senator Gillibrand is working hard to ensure that they are given every opportunity to advance in their military careers.
-Senator Gillibrand introduced the Gender Equality in Combat Act, which would require the Department of Defense to report on implementation of the termination of the ground combat exclusion policy, which bars women from serving in combat units.
-Senator Gillibrand included a similar provision in the NDAA.
-Senator Gillibrand is proud that Secretary Panetta lifted the ban on women serving in combat roles and our elite branches of service are preparing to implement this new policy.
+On December 3, 2015, then-Secretary of Defense, Ashton Carter, ordered all positions in the military be opened to women.
+Women had already been serving shoulder to shoulder with male servicemembers, and dying in combat.
+Senator Gillibrand introduced the Gender Equality in Combat Act in 2012, to require the Department of Defense to report on implementation of the termination of the ground combat exclusion policy, which barred women from serving in combat units. and included a similar provision in the NDAA.
+Now that the exclusion has been lifted, and women can serve in all positions, Senator Gillibrand is focused on ensuring that the services put in place the systems to recruit and retain women for combat positions, and set them up for success.